vaishnavejp/TalkToCode/README.md

 ## Overview

-**TalkToCode** is a Visual Studio Code extension that leverages a language model (LLM) to assist with code explanations, code reviews, and language conversions.
+**TalkToCode** is a Visual Studio Code extension that leverages a large language model (LLM) to assist with code explanations, code reviews, and language conversions.
 It adds a webview panel to the VS Code interface where you can interact with the extension, sending selected code to an LLM for feedback or transformation.

 ## Features